Skip to content

 • Spanish and Italian Supercup 2020: The two matches between last year's champion and last year's cup winner from the Spanish, as well as from the Italian league, both took place in Saudi Arabia.

-Solutions: What can be done against sportswashing?
+Solutions: What can be done about sportswashing?

 What to do about sportswashing?

-Can you think of any other ways to do something about sportswashing?
+Can you think of other ways to do something about sportswashing?
 Then I look forward to your comment!

 Sportswashing - Targeted image campaigns with consequences